IvanHalim/Bayesian-Optimization/README.md

 sum(bayes_finance$par)
 ```

-    ## [1] 1.000566
+    ## [1] 1.011775

-The sum slightly exceeds 1, which is probably the reason why our
+Our weights violate the constraint, which is probably the reason why our
 Sharpe’s Ratio is negative.
 More work can be done to improve sampling
 for next ![equation](https://latex.codecogs.com/gif.latex?x) as well as
 finding the optimum value for parameters